 Fixing Country Roads 2018 application information

+Applications can be received at any time throughout the year, taking the pressure off applicants to meet set deadlines for funding rounds.
 The guidelines and application forms for 2018 funding are currently in review.
-In the interim, the criteria and application forms for Round Three Fixing Country Road should be used for any new applications.
+In the interim, the criteria and application forms for Fixing Country Roads Round 3 should be used for any new applications.
 See below, for the links to the Program Guidelines, sample application forms and mandatory documents.

-- Truck Wash Application Form (PDF, 163.43 KB) and Benefit Cost Analysis Model (ZIP, 757.34 KB)
+- Truck Wash Application Form and Benefit Cost Analysis Model

 The number of applications in each batch will depend on a range of factors not limited to quality of applications, geographic dispersion, timing and scale of projects.

 The Technical Panel and the Regional Independent Assessment Panel (RIAP) will then be convened to review the applications.
 This will enable a competitive assessment process to be undertaken.
 Infrastructure NSW will then recommend projects to the NSW Government for funding.

-Round Three: 2017
+Round 3: 2017

-Round One: 2014-15
+Round 1: 2014-15

 Australian Government funding